FIDO U2F Authentication (UNVERSAL SECOND FACTOR)

 FIDO U2F is a second factor authentication specification created by the FIDO Alliance.
-The specification outlines detailed steps that need to be taken by an authenticator posessed by the user who is requesting access to a digital resource at the time of authentication as well as the process to verify the authentication is successful on a server side component.
+It outlines detailed steps that must be taken by an authenticator possessed by the user who is requesting access to a digital resource at the time of authentication, as well as the process to verify the authentication is successful on a server side component.

 “Our employees were falling victim to phishing attacks, so our security team enforced the use of FIDO U2F Devices.
 Since we started using FIDO U2F tokens as authenticators, we’ve seen a significant decrease in phishing attacks.”